awvalenti/fugaescorregadia/logbook.md

   7. After it finishes or receives a SIGINT, if user wants to play the same sound again, must create a new aplay process

+### Achieved goals
+- Model workflow for sound player on Linux

+### Next steps
+- See if it's viable not to explicitly set outputFormat, numberOfChannels and sampleRate, leaving for the decoder to auto-detec those data and use them when starting aplay
+- Modify Linux sound player implementation to reduce memory usage
+  - To do this, we need to write partial buffers
+  - Fix promisify code